ElmiraOn/SE_research_calendar/README.md

 minimum height, preventing month and year content from being clipped by the iframe.

-Clicking a calendar event opens a compact details and Add to Calendar panel to the right of the calendar.
-The panel can be closed to restore the calendar's full width, then reopened with the Show selected event details button.
+Clicking a calendar event opens a compact, sticky details and Add to Calendar panel to the right of the calendar.
+The panel stays visible while scrolling a tall view, can be closed to restore the calendar's full width, and can then be reopened with the Show selected event details button.

 ## Submit an event